gdamore/tcell/README.md

 On output _Tcell_ even makes use of the alternate character set to facilitate drawing certain characters.

-## More Function Keys
+## Better Keyboard Support

 _Tcell_ also has richer support for a larger number of special keys that some terminals can send.
+On modern terminal emulators we can also support a rich set of modifiers, and can discriminate between e.g. CTRL-I and TAB.
+(This does require the terminal emulator to support one of the modern keyboard protocols.)

 ## Better Mouse Support

-_Tcell_ supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.
+_Tcell_ supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, click-drag, and wheel events, if your terminal supports it.

 ## Working With Unicode